Jimenez1212/dbt-ie/README.md

 ### 5. Load Data into DuckDB

-The `data` folder contains sample CSV files and a Python script to create and populate the DuckDB database.
+The `data` folder contains sample Parquet files and a Python script to create and populate the DuckDB database.

 Run the script to create the database: